Umbel convexity and the geometry of trees: Distortion and compression rate of embeddings of countably branching trees

-Using again similar arguments to those in the proof of Lemma \ref{lem:betterbeta}, we could show that if $p \in [1,\infty)$ and $\banXn$ has property $(\beta_p)$, then the metric induced by the norm on $\banX$ satisfies inequality \eqref{eq:superrelaxed-p-umbel}.
-Moreover, the umbel cotype $p$ inequality \eqref{eq:umbelcotypep} can then be derived from this further relaxation of the $p$-umbel inequality (here as well the proof works for quasi-metrics). \end{rema}
+If $p \in [1,\infty)$ and $\banXn$ has property $(\beta_p)$, then the metric induced by the norm on $\banX$ satisfies inequality \eqref{eq:superrelaxed-p-umbel}.
+Moreover, infrasup-umbel $p$-convexity can be derived from the infrasup $p$-umbel inequality (here as well the proof works for quasi-metrics).

 It is easily verified that the inequalities \eqref{eq:umbel-p-convex}, \eqref{eq:relaxed-umbel-p}, and \eqref{eq:umbelcotypep} generate metric invariants, in the sense that $\Pi_p(\metX)\le \cdist{\metY}(\metX)\Pi_p(\metY)$ (and similarly for the other two inequalities).
-Note also that $C_p^u(\metX)\le \Pi_p^{ru}(\metX)\le \Pi_p^u(\metX)$, if we denote by $\Pi_p^{ru}(\metX)$ the least constant with which \eqref{eq:relaxed-umbel-p} holds.
-The terminology ``umbel cotype'' comes from the fact that this metric invariant and its local analogue in Section \ref{sec:relaxed-Markov} share similar features with classical notions of metric type (Bourgain-Milman-Wolfson metric type \cite{BMW86}) or metric cotype (the BMW-variant of Mendel-Naor metric cotype in \cite{MN08}).
-First of all, it is obvious that umbel cotype $p$ implies umbel cotype $q$ for every $q>p$.
+Note also that $\Pi_p^{isu}(\metX)\le \Pi_p^u(\metX)$.
+The terminology ``infrasup-umbel convexity'' is reminiscent of the terminology infratype and sup-cotype (see \cite{Pisier74}, \cite{Talagrand92}, \cite{Talagrand02}).
+The notion of infratype is obtained by relaxing the Rademacher type inequality by taking a minimum (instead of an average) over sign choices.
+Similarily for the notion of sup-cotype a maximum over sign choices replaces the traditional average.
+In our case, we replace the averages over levels by an infimum on the left-hand side and by a supremum on the right-hand side of \eqref{eq:umbel-p-convex}.
+First of all, it is obvious that infrasup-umbel $p$-convexity $p$ implies infrasup-umbel $q$-convexity for every $q>p$.
 Also, if the $\ell_p$-sum in \eqref{eq:superrelaxed-p-umbel} is replaced with an $\ell_\infty$-sum then the resulting inequality follows from the triangle inequality and holds in any metric space.
-We will then say that $\metX$ has \emph{non-trivial umbel cotype} if it has umbel cotype $p$ for some $p<\infty$.
+We will then say that $\metX$ has \emph{non-trivial infrasup-umbel convexity} if it has infrasup-umbel convexity $p$ for some $p<\infty$.

-We now record a lower bound on the umbel cotype $p$ constant and on the distortion of countably branching trees.
+We now record a lower bound on the infrasup-umbel convexity $p$ constant and on the distortion of countably branching trees.